(The writings & opinions on this website are my own and not reflective of anyone I work for.)

 Most of her charitable causes involve animals.

-Unless otherwise told or if in the “other” blog section, she writes all the Blooming Wellness blogs and conducts all the interviews.
+Unless otherwise told or if in the “other” blog section, she writes all the Blooming Wellness blogs and conducts all the podcast interviews.
 Some of the blogs mixed in are “advertisement” blogs.
-She does not write those and usually they’re awful.
+She puts them in the “Other” section, does not write those and usually they’re awful.
 Like, really bad.
+But they help support her dog’s treat habit.
 Don’t read them unless you hate yourself.
 (Too honest?)

 In 2019, she launched a health podcast, Causes Or Cures, and invites you to check it out and listen.
-It’s very organic, low-budget, not sponsored by anyone, and conducted from her often noisy apartment.
+It’s very organic, low-budget and not sponsored by anyone, but it’s experienced tremendous growth during the pandemic in 2021.
 There are no bells nor whistles, but she once opened an episode with a verse from “Send in the Clowns.”
-People seem to like it for the content and the guests.
 The goal of the podcast is to feature experts and dissenters and stakeholders and interesting characters on timely, sometimes controversial, health topics, who can explain things in easy-to-understand ways.
-Sometimes she features people who are just intriguing or have interesting stories.
+Sometimes she features people who are just intriguing or have interesting stories or new health products they are bringing to market.
 She’s been lucky to feature super-smart, amazing guests from all over the world.
 Please check it out and subscribe, but of course remember: It’s not health advice.
-If you take everything you hear as “advice” , it’s best not to listen to the podcast.
+If you take everything you hear as “advice”, it’s best not to listen to the podcast.
 The podcast is for fun, curious conversations.

 Dr. Eeks is passionate about promoting common-sense health & wellness and has an inner fire for empowering individuals of all walks of life to take charge of their health, make positive lifestyle changes and live happier lives.
 She feels anyone on any budget can live a healthier life, which is why she gets frustrated when wellness is often portrayed or presented as a luxury brand with lots of products, supplements, detoxes, cleanses, retreats, etc. She wants wellness to be more inclusive, because folks with lower incomes are shown to have more health issues than folks with higher incomes.
 Making the idea of wellness more accessible and more affordable is one of her public health goals with this website.